jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 rails g mailer tea_mailer
 ```

-Inside `app/mailers/tea_mailer.rb`, we'll create a new method called welcome_email, and this will handle the action of sending our tea email.
+Inside `app/mailers/tea_mailer.rb`, we'll create a new method called `welcome_email`.
+This will handle the action of sending our email.
 It takes the user object (don't worry we'll make it soon) as param.

 ```ruby
 class TeaMailer < ApplicationMailer